danplubell/network-play/trivial-client/README.md

 do something with the exception...
 In this case display a message and then die.

 This branch now includes the ability to read and write...

+The socket is converted to a handle

+A receive loop is created

+The user entry is done on the main thread